drewswinney/myo/README.md

 ## Iphone and Android Applications

-  To install the Iphone application load the iOS project into XCode and compile.
+  To install the Iphone application, first install XCode, which can be found here: https://developer.apple.com/xcode/.
+Load the iOS project into XCode and compile.
 Upload to your device and pair with the Myo device to use.
-(Note: The device must have bluetooth capabilities)
+(Note: The device must have bluetooth capabilities.)

+  To install the Android application, first install Android Studio, which can be found here: http://developer.android.com/sdk/index.html.
+Note you must also have JDK 7 installed.
+Load the Android project into Android Studio and compile.
+Upload to your device and pair with the Myo device to use.
+(Note: The device must have bluetooth capabilities.)

 (NOTE: The Android App is only a baseline.
 It has no actual code linking to the Myo.
 This is due to the lack of direct access to Raw EMG data in the Android API provided by Thalmic Labs.